MotasimNasir/Python-API/README.md

-# Python-API-challenge: What's the Weather Like?
+# What's the Weather Like?

 This repository contains scripts and outputs for two challenges: WeatherPy and VacationPy.